equinor/iterative_ensemble_smoother/docs/assumptions_limitations.md

 # Assumptions and limitations

-This document highlights some inherit limitations when working with ESMA by studying low-dimensional examples that can be visualized.
+This document highlights some inherit limitations when working with ESMDA by studying low-dimensional examples that can be visualized.
 The goal is to give an intuition for how ESMDA works, and perhaps more importantly: showcase some of its limitations.

-Data assimilation algorithms like ES (Ensemble Smoother) and ESMDA (Ensemble Smoother with Multiple Data Assimilation) are used in complicated domains such as atmospheric physics and petroleum reservoirs.
+Data assimilation algorithms like ES (Ensemble Smoother) and ESMDA (Ensemble Smoother with Multiple Data Assimilation) are used in complicated domains such as atmospheric physics and petroleum reservoir modeling.
-This might lead you to believe that they are complex, sophisticated algorithms that work well on a wide variety of problems.
+This might lead some to believe that they are complex, sophisticated algorithms that work well on a wide variety of problems.
 The opposite is true: they are in many ways quite simple and they impose restrictive assumptions.
 Although the assumptions used to derive ES and ESMDA are never met in practice, the algorithms are still useful.

 As a reminder, the problem that ESMDA solves is this: given a prior over model parameters as well as observed outcomes, adjust the prior in the direction of the observed outcomes.
-In other words, the goal is to approximate the posterior distribution, given a prior as described by sampled realizations and and observation.
+In other words, the goal is to approximate the posterior distribution, given a prior as described by sampled realizations and an observation.

 ## The algorithms are simple because the models are complex

 MCMC (Markov Chain Monte Carlo) is used in most statistical applications where the goal is to sample a posterior distribution.
-This is state of the art, but in geology we use ES and ESMDA, not MCMC.
+This is state of the art, but in petroleum reservoir modeling we use ES and ESMDA, not MCMC.
 How come?

-The reason is that since the models are complex (slow to evaluate, black-box, with many parameters), the method must remain simple for the overall inference to have any chance of success:
+The reason is that since the models are complex (slow to evaluate, black-box, many parameters), the method must remain simple for the overall inference to have any chance of success:

 - Most statistical models are fast to evaluate, a reservoir simulator is slow
-- Most statistical models are differentiable, while a reservoir simulator is not (it is considered "black-box")
+- Most statistical models are differentiable, while a reservoir simulator is not (it is considered black-box)

 Algorithms like ES an ESMDA are simple in the sense that their theoretical foundation rests on an assumption that is never met in reality: a Gauss-Linear model.
 Both of the assumptions (1) linearity of the model $`f`$ and (2) Gaussian noise are unmet in practice.